prometheus/prometheus/docs/configuration/configuration.md

 ### `<global>`

-The `global` section contains the global Prometheus server configuration.
+The `global` section contains overall settings and defaults for Prometheus.
 The global configuration specifies parameters that are valid in all other configuration contexts.
 They also serve as defaults for other configuration sections.

 ```yaml